Six Sigma Technique

 Step 3: Analyse

-With the data of identifying and measurement , it's time to analyse the potential solutions of the problem and the solutions their impact.
+With the data of identifying and measurement , it's time to analyse the potential solutions and impact on the problem.

 Analyse both the long and short-term implications of implementation.